-15. A meeting should always be offered to the debtor.
-At each stage of the process, an assessment should be made as to whether an in-person meeting (whether a physical meeting or using conferencing technology) with the debtor is required, depending on factors such as the debtor's understanding and vulnerability, and the circumstances and complexity of the case.2 All these meeting considerations and arrangements should be evidenced, documented and retained on file.
+9.15.
+A meeting should always be offered to the debtor.
+At each stage of the process, an assessment should be made as to whether a face-to-facean in-person meeting (whether a physical meeting or using conferencing technology) with the debtor is required, depending on factors such as the debtor's attitudeunderstanding and vulnerability, and the circumstances and complexity of the case.
+All these meeting considerations and arrangements should be evidenced, documented and retained on file.